 Students are responsible for reading the information in this catalogue.
 Failure to read and comply with faculty and university regulations will not exempt students from whatever penalties they may incur.
-All students are assigned email addresses by the university and are responsible for checking their post office boxes and email regularly for official announcements and information.
+All students are assigned email addresses by the university and are responsible for checking their email regularly for official announcements and information.